 Here at the Slumber Yard, we have invested thousands of dollars and hours into testing, researching, and producing the best mattress reviews you can find online.
-We actually have an entire team of people that are working year-round to bring you helpful, concise, and honest reviews.
-Meet our team!
+We actually have an entire team of people that are working year-round to bring you helpful, concise, and entertaining reviews.

 BEST MATTRESSES BY TYPE

 Getting a new bed is both an exciting and intimidating process.
-Not only are there hundreds of brands and models too choose from but it’s a larger purchase.
-You’re really not spending money, you’re investing money; that’s kind of how you need to look at it.
-It’s not like buying an ATV or boat.
-You don’t need those things and at most you’ll be using them on the weekends.
+Not only are there hundreds of brands and models to choose from, but it’s a larger purchase.
+It’s an investment—that’s kind of how you need to look at it.
+It’s not like buying an ATV or a boat; you don’t actually need those things and, at most, you’ll be using them on the weekends.
 As you know, a mattress is your home base.
 You’ll be on it every night (or close to every night) and you should absolutely love it.
-After all, the average person spends about a third of their life asleep, so why not love the mattress that you have?
+After all, the average person spends about a third of their life asleep, so why not love the mattress that you do all that sleeping on?
 Well, lucky for you, we've handpicked the best beds by category to make your mattress shopping experience much more streamlined.

 These are probably the most common form of mattresses out there, especially online.
-They also are typically more affordable than other types of beds, which often times makes them a good mattress for guest bedrooms, young professionals, children, and anyone looking for a cheap / budget mattress.
+They are typically more affordable than other types of beds, which often makes them a good mattress for guest bedrooms, young professionals, children, and anyone looking for a cheap / budget mattress.
 Having said that, there’s no hard and fast rule with foam beds.
 They can be thin and cheap or ultra luxurious—it really just depends on the company you buy from and the construction of the mattress.

-If you’re dealing with a latex mattress, however, they will typically be fully latex, top to bottom, as is the case with the Spindle Mattress and Zenhaven.
+If you’re dealing with a latex mattress, however, they will often be fully latex, top to bottom, as is the case with the Spindle and Zenhaven.

 SPRING & HYBRID MATTRESSES